agui888/shim-doc/docs/array.md

 _.filter(array, func)

-returns a new array of elements that passed the callback check
+Return a new array of elements that passed the callback check

 ```lua
 _.filter({1, 2, 3, 4, 5}, function(x)